wmo-im/wis2box/docs/source/user/data-ingest.rst

     * Topic Hierarchy: ``origin/a/wis2/cd-brazza_met_centre/data/core/weather/surface-based-observations/synop``
     * upload data in the path containing: ``cd-brazza_met_centre/data/core/weather/surface-based-observations/synop``

-    The error message ``Path validation error: Could not match http://minio:9000/wis2box-incoming/... to dataset, ...`` indicates you stored a file in a folder that could not be matched to a dataset.
+    The error message ``Path validation error: Could not match http://minio:9000/wis2box-incoming/... to dataset, ...`` indicates that a file was stored in a directory that could not be matched to a dataset.

 After uploading a file to ``wis2box-incoming`` storage bucket, you can browse the content in the ``wis2box-public`` bucket.
 If the data ingest was successful, new data will appear as follows: